skytap/well-architected-framework/resiliency/solutions/SkytapCommvaultRunbook.md

 DRSubclient is not supported at this time.
-Backing up all sub-clients (but not DR Subclient) will backup the entirety of the LPAR but not the IBM I licensing. **PLEASE NOTE: Before the full backup, ensure PTFs are updated to Match the Target LPAR in Skytap -- OS version must also match.**
+Backing up all sub-clients (but not DR Subclient) will backup the entirety of the LPAR but not the IBM I licensing. **PLEASE NOTE: Before the full backup, ensure PTFs are updated to Match the Target LPAR in {{site.Brand}} -- OS version must also match.**

 All other sub-clients (**\*ALLDLO**, **\*ALLUSR**, **\*IBM**, **\*HST